-The impacts to permafrost areas cannot be gauged from satellite imagery, but due to the presence of rock glaciers (which indicates likely presence of permafrost) we expect that past and present activity also had and has impacts to permafrost.
+The impacts to permafrost areas (essentially frozen ground with high water content) cannot be gauged from satellite imagery, but due to the presence of rock glaciers (which indicates likely presence of permafrost) we expect that past and present activity also had and has impacts to permafrost.
+Further, drilling companies working for Minera Andes have reported equipment difficult and delays from the difficulty of drilling into permafrost and rock glaciers.
 Lack of up-to-date imagery does not provide the necessary information to ascertain just how many additional glaciers might have been damaged by exploratory activities at Los Azules, either by Minera Andes' tenure of the project or by past mining company activity.

-In terms of eventual project implementation, five (5) rock glaciers are in the projected pit area, while seven (7) other rock glaciers presently are located where McEwen Mining plans to locate rock waste, the tonnage of which if placed on rock glaciers would irreparably impact these glaciers, creating unstable conditions that could also result in landslides as we have seen for example recently at the Veladero mine (Barrick Gold).
-Five (5) other glaciers could also be affected as they are adjacent to the project's projected Tailing Storage Facility.
+In terms of eventual project implementation, five (5) rock glaciers are in the projected pit area5, while seven (7) other rock glaciers presently are located where McEwen Mining plans to locate sterile rock waste6, the tonnage of which if placed on rock glaciers would irreparably impact these glaciers with acid drainage as well as generating physical instability that could result in landslides as we have seen for example recently at the Veladero mine (Barrick Gold).7 Five (5) other glaciers could also be affected as they are adjacent to the project's projected Tailing Storage Facility8.
 Rock glaciers and any permafrost existing in the pit area would be terminally destroyed.
-The other rock glaciers would be at grave risk by Los Azules' mining activity.

-Because of the characteristics of the region, and the altitude at which the project is located (above 3,500 meters), it is likely that permafrost is widespread in the area.
-In the similar nearby El Pachón project (Xstrata) which is a few hundred meters lower on average, there is approximately 20% permafrost area as mapped by Xstrata Copper's hired consultants, URS.
-The rich wetland areas (vegas systems) in the project vicinity suggest that rock glacier and permafrost melt discharge to the local streams and rivers with significant water run off, and one
+Because of the characteristics of the region, and the altitude at which the project is located (above 3,500 meters-11,500ft), it is likely that permafrost is widespread in the area.
+In the similar nearby El Pachón project (Xstrata Copper) which is a few hundred meters lower on

-&lt;sup>3 These rock glaciers can be coordinate referenced and viewed through Google Earth using the glacier inventory in the annex.
-They are: 316-7013 (f); 316-7013 (e); 317-7013 (b); 317-7014 (b); 317-7014.
+5 These rock glaciers can be coordinate referenced and viewed through Google Earth using the glacier inventory in the annex.
+They are: 316-7013 (f); 316-7013 (e); 317-7013 (b)316-7014 (b); 317-7014.
 Also download the KMZ project map file to superimpose the Los Azules Project map along with the satellite images from Google Earth.

-&lt;sup>4 These rock glaciers can be coordinate referenced and viewed through Google Earth using the glacier inventory in the annex.
+6 These rock glaciers can be coordinate referenced and viewed through Google Earth using the glacier inventory in the annex.
 They are: 313-7014 (b); 314-7014; 319-7013; 319-7012; 3110-7012 (b); 3110-7012 (d); 3110-7012 (c).
 Also download the KMZ project map file to superimpose the Los Azules Project map along with the satellite images from Google Earth.

-For report on the Veladero sterile rock pile collapse see: http://wp.cedha.net/wp-content/uploads/2011/10/Special-Report-waste-pile-collapse-ENGLISH.pdf These rock glaciers can be coordinate referenced and viewed through Google Earth using the glacier inventory in the can only assume that at least a similar percentage of permafrost is also present in the project area.
+7 For report on the Veladero sterile rock pile collapse see: http://wp.cedha.net/wp-content/uploads/2011/10/Special-Report-waste-pile-collapse-ENGLISH.pdf average, there is approximately 20% permafrost area as mapped by Xstrata Copper's hired consultants, URS9.
+The rich wetland areas (vegas systems) in the Los Azules project vicinity suggest that rock glacier and permafrost melt, discharge to the local streams and rivers with significant water run off, and one can only assume that at least a similar percentage of permafrost to that found at El Pachón (if not more) is also present at the Los Azules project.

-These rock glaciers can be coordinate referenced and viewed through Google Earth using the glacier inventory in the annex.
+8 These rock glaciers can be coordinate referenced and viewed through Google Earth using the glacier inventory in the annex.
 They are:317-7016; 317-7016 (d); 317-7016 (c); 318-7016 (b); 318-7016 (d).
 Also download the KMZ project map file to superimpose the Los Azules Project map along with the satellite images from Google Earth.